JazzCore/python-pdfkit/README.rst

 Python wrapper for wkhtmltopdf utility to convert HTML to PDF using Webkit.

-This is adapted version of `ruby python-pdfkit <https://github.com/pdfkit/pdfkit>`_ library, so big thanks to them!
+This is adapted version of `ruby PDFKit <https://github.com/pdfkit/pdfkit>`_ library, so big thanks to them!

 Installation
 ------------